You can use our website, www.buttonandsnap.com, without having to enter any personal information.

 In addition, tools are freely available on the market that can be used to block Facebook social plug-ins with add-ons from being added to all commonly used browsers.

-If you access a page on our site containing a YouTube video, usage data may be shared with YouTube, especially so, if you watch to video, and in particular, if you are logged in to YouTube or Google yourself.
+If you access a page on our site containing a YouTube video, usage data may be shared with YouTube, especially so, if you watch the video, and in particular, if you are logged in to YouTube or Google.